Pole Dancing Gear — Your Guide to Poles, Shoes, Grip, Mats & More

 It goes without saying that a dance pole is going to be your most important piece of pole dancing gear, so if you're still in the planning phase of your pole dancing adventure there's a lot to learn about dance poles.
 There are just so many options these days, from basic static poles to high-end stage poles and everything in between.

-If you're planning to buy a pole dancing pole, either for yourself or as a gift, you'll want to find out what your options and the pros and cons of each, so you can make an informed decision about which dance pole is best for you or the lucky recipient.
+If you're planning to buy a pole dancing pole, either for yourself or as a gift, you'll want to fully understand what your options are, including the pros and cons of the different brands and types of dance poles available.

-Ready to shop for a dance pole?
+Ready to learn about dance poles?
 Let's Go!

 One item that's really gaining in popularity, and for good reason, is a pole dance crash mat or safety pad.